ujen5173/Hashnode-1.0/README.md

 # Hashnode Clone

 This is a **full-stack application** that serves as a clone of the popular blogging website, _Hashnode_.
 The purpose of this project is to showcase my skills in web development and serve as a learning experience.
 I have utilized Next.js, Nextjs, Tailwind CSS, and the T3 stack with PostgreSQL as the technology stack for this project.
-With a plethora of exciting features, this intermediate-level project replicates approximately 80% of the functionalities found on the original Hashnode website.
-Furthermore, I have designed the user interface entirely from scratch.
-This project is _still under development_, and I will continue to add more eciting features to it.
+With a plethora of exciting features, this intermediate-level project replicates most of the functionalities found on the original Hashnode website.
 I hope you enjoy this project as much as I enjoyed building it.
 Cheers 🍻.
 Contributions are welcome!

-> **STATUS: UNDER CONSTRUCTION**

 ## Table of Contents

 - Features
 - Installation
+- Setting up the development environment
-- Usage
+- Contribution

 ## Features